SylvainGa/Calculator/README.md

 If you like the widget, please consider [leaving a positive review](https://apps.garmin.com/en-US/apps/5270a7c6-33c9-4114-8cc6-e513f6866440).

 ## Changelog

-V1.7.13 Font size in glance depends on display height
+V1.7.12 Compiled with CIQ 8.2.3 and added the following
+- Added the Fenix 8 Pro 47 mm and Edge 850 devices.
+On my Simulator, the 850 do not show text.
+Hoping it's a simulator issue as I see nothing wrong with the code as such.
+If you're experiencing the same on your device (that I don't have so can't test), let me know through 'Contact Developper'/'App support' and I'll digg further.

-V1.7.12 Compiled with CIQ 8.2.2.
-Autolaunch the calculator, even if not launched from Glance
+- Autolaunch the calculator, even if not launched from Glance
+- Font size in glance depends on display height

 V1.7.11 Removed the Instinct 3 devices which were added by error as these devices aren't touch screen enabled.